LostAndDead/Meta-Quest-Forensics-Documentation/docs/extraction/cloud.md

 ## How to download your data

 :::info
-It is important to note that in order to download your data you must log into the Meta account that you wish to download the data from.
-This will create a entry in the logs that will be included in the download.
-For this reason you should note the time and IP address you logged in from so you can identify this entry in the logs and exclude it from your analysis.
+It is important to note that to download your data you must log into the Meta account that you wish to download the data from.
+This will create am entry in the logs that will be included in the download.
+For this reason, you should note the time and IP address you logged in from so you can identify this entry in the logs and exclude it from your analysis.
 :::

 To download your data from the Meta Cloud using Cloud Export, follow these steps:

-1. Open your web browser and login to your Meta account on the [Meta website](https://auth.meta.com).
+1. Open your web browser and log in to your Meta account on the [Meta website](https://auth.meta.com).
 2. Navigate to the "[Your information and permissions](https://accountscenter.meta.com/info_and_permissions)" section of your account center.

 ![Meta information and permissions page](/img/docs/download_page.png)